Email marketing is alive and well.

 A few quick tips on the technical side of sending:

 - Use the name of an actual person from your company as the sender.
 HubSpot found that recipients trust the names of real people more than generic senders like the name of your company.
-Plus, this complies with the FTC’s CAN-SPAM regulations, as explained by Bernard Meyer.
+Plus, this complies with the FTC’s CAN-SPAM regulations, as explained by Content Marketing Institute.

 - Use your company domain for permission-based email marketing.
-Ann Smarty astutely points out that sending emails from a free email address (like a personal Gmail account) looks “unprofessional and spammy.”
+The Content Marketing Institute astutely points out that sending emails from a free email address (like a personal Gmail account) looks “unprofessional and spammy.”

 It also leaves you at the mercy of the third-party email client, who could shut your email down if they got complaints.
 While most companies send from their company domains, small companies or those very new to email marketing might not have this on their radar.

 - Use a separate email domain for sending cold emails, specifically.
-If you ever intend to send unsolicited marketing messages to those who likely don’t know you and definitely haven’t expressed a desire to receive email from you (cold email), using your company domain can put your sending reputation in danger of unsubscribes and spam reports.
+Using your company domain to send unsolicited marketing messages to those who don’t know you and haven’t expressed a desire to receive emails can put your sending reputation in danger of unsubscribes and spam reports.

 Instead, set up a separate domain specifically for sending cold emails.
 This can be a variation on your company domain.
 Keep your primary company domain only for sending emails to those expecting it.